mid2SUPAERO/GEBTAero/README.md

 python3 tests.py
 ```

-## Contributing
+## Usage
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Besides cas_test folder, examples folder contains a set of detailled script designed to help you to set your own problems.

-Please make sure to update tests as appropriate.
+## Licence

-## License
+Open source